5/16/2024

 Jennifer Black

-Thanks, Operator.
+Thanks, operator.
 We would now like to run through a few questions.
 The first question is, why did revenue decrease by roughly 50% in Q1 2024 versus Q1 of 2023?
-Well, the decrease in this quarter's revenue can be attributed to zero percent of the previous quarter's revenue.
-We have been able to reduce our revenue to a strategic transitional effort in our business model.
-We are limiting ourselves on extending credit to buyers towards a more secure payment structure.
+Well, the decrease in this quarter's revenue can be attributed to a strategic transitional effort in our business model.
+We're limiting ourselves on extending credit to buyers towards a more secure payment structure.
 This shift resulted in a temporary reduction in sales volume as we adjusted our operations and renegotiated terms with our clients.
-While this has impacted our short-term revenue, it has strengthened our financial foundation by reducing credit risks and positioning us for more stable and predictable growth in the future.
+While this has impacted our short-term revenue, it has strengthened our financial foundation by reducing credit risk and positioning us for a more stable and predictable growth in the future.

 speaker